 Hans de Croon

-Commercial Director at Van Egmond Groep
+Director Business Development and Marketing at Van Egmond Groep

-Van Egmond Group has existed for more than 80 years and is one of the oldest electrotechnical wholesalers in our country.
+Van Egmond Group exists for more than 80 years and is one of the oldest electrotechnical wholesalers in our country.
 The company supplies components for industrial automation and drive technology.
 With the parts and semi-finished products of Van Egmond Group, OEMs and manufacturing industry can assemble machines.
 Prefabricated parts, where part of the assembly is already provided for the customer, are possible.
 Van Egmond Group distinguishes itself from other wholesalers by actively thinking about process improvements with machine builders.

-Hans de Croon is commercial director and responsible for sales of the four branches.
 At the time of this writing, the atmosphere at Van Egmond is festive.
 Only a few days earlier, the company was chosen as the best suppliers during the presentation of the DISCA awards.
 In the ‘Best logistics supplier’ category, the company finished in second place.

 Hans emphasizes that Van Egmond makes the difference in logistic-technical added value for their customers.
 Hans: “As a wholesaler we carry brands such as Danfoss, Siemens, Omron and Eaton.
 We therefore have a lot of knowledge of the materials that we sell.
 That is why we are able to supply a complete kit at a specific location, at a specific time in the customer’s production process.
 Nowadays, machine factories are focused on having as little handling as possible when booking materials.
 In the past this was really different: for a machine to be produced, all materials were purchased simultaneously.
 We could then deliver that in one order and in one shipment.
 Now it is often divided into different construction phases or different locations.”

 Delivery per production phase means more order handling